Soil contamination by heavy metals: what is the impact?

 Certain heavy metals are essential to the physiological functions of plants.
 For example, zinc is involved in photosynthesis and iron plays a major role in chlorophyll and protein synthesis.

-However, when large quantities of heavy metals are present in the soil and bioavailable to plants, they can be detrimental to soil fertility and may even be absorbed into the root system, accumulating in the plants’ harvestable parts.
-This phenomenon is called phytoextraction
+However, when large quantities of heavy metals are present in the soil and bioavailable to plants, they can be detrimental to soil fertility and may even be absorbed into the root system, leading to accumulation in the plants’ harvestable parts.
+This phenomenon is called phytoextraction.

 Interestingly, phytoextraction can actually be used as a soil decontamination strategy.
 In such projects, heavy metals like lead, copper, cadmium, nickel and zinc are extracted from the soil using accumulator or hyperaccumulator plants, whose leaves and stems are regularly cut, incinerated and disposed of in landfills.